TajaKuzman/GINCO-Genre-Annotation-Guidelines/_genre_pages/Decision_Tree.md

 Common features:
 * multiple authors
+* informal language
+* subjective (the writers express their opinions)
+* written in 1st person

 Examples: comments, QA forum, reader/viewer responses.

 Go to [examples](Forum_examples).

+❕ If the text consists of only one comment, which has characteristics of a Forum still annotate as a Forum, even though there are not multiple people who discuss the topic.

+❕ If all of the comments are reviews - the authors do not discuss the topic, each just wrote a review on a product/restaurant/etc. in a form of a comment, annotate the text as Forum (primary category) and [Review](#review) (secondary category).
+See examples of such text on the link above.

 Go back to the [Decision Tree](#decision-tree) or to the Table of Contents of [Categories Explained](#categories-explained).

 ### Correspondence
 A text addressed to a person or organization with a form, similar to a letter, i.e. including a greeting, a complimentary close etc.

+Common features:
+* written in 1st person
+* addresses the reader (2nd person)
+* common words/expressions, including the greeting, complimentary close (Dear ..., Best Regards, Kind Regards ...)

+❕ This category includes texts from "Questions from our readers" sections, i.e. texts where the author writes to a doctor or another expert to help him/her regarding a specific concern, and the expert publishes the question and the answer.
+In contrast to the [Interview](#interview), these texts consists only of one question (the reader's question) and one answer (the expert's answer), not multiple questions and answers.

 Go to [examples](Correspondence-examples).